First Gymnasium, Sarajevo

 The First Gymnasium (Prva gimnazija) in Sarajevo is the oldest secular secondary school in Bosnia and Herzegovina.
-Established in 1879 during the Austro-Hungarian administration, it has played a pivotal role in the development of modern education in the region.
+It was established in 1879 during the Austro-Hungarian administration, and has had strong influence on education in the region.

 History

 Class posing in front of the school building, 1930.

 The First Gymnasium was founded on 6 November 1879 by decree of the Austro-Hungarian Emperor Franz Joseph I, as the first state-run interconfessional secondary school in Bosnia and Herzegovina.

-In its inaugural class, 42 male students were enrolled—comprising 16 Catholics, 10 Orthodox Christians, 7 Muslims, 7 Jews, and 2 Protestants—an unprecedented level of religious diversity for that time.
+42 male students enrolled in its inaugural class: 16 Catholics, 10 Orthodox Christians, 7 Muslims, 7 Jews, and 2 Protestants.
 Initially, the school operated in the building of the Ruždija in Halilbašićeva Street (then known as Kotorina), where classes were held for only one year.
 In the 1880/1881 school year, it relocated to the Vito Salom building at the corner of Jelićeva and Aleksandrova Streets, near the Sarajevo Cathedral.
 Although conditions improved, the school was moved again the following year (1881/1882) to a nearby building at the corner of Jelićeva and Prestolonasljednikova Street (today Ferhadija).

 The building was notable at the time for its size and height.
 Educational infrastructure was only one aspect of the Austro-Hungarian administration's investment in the region.
 In 1883, the school received second prize at the Austro-Hungarian school exhibition in Trieste, surpassing institutions from cities such as Vienna and Budapest.
 These early accomplishments encouraged the municipal authorities to seek a permanent location for the school.
 In 1891, it moved into a purpose-built facility at its current location on Gimnazijska Street, designed in the Neo-Renaissance style by architects Karlo Paržik and August Butsch.

 The chosen site was located adjacent to the former Officers' Casino, which today houses the Armed Forces Hall of Bosnia and Herzegovina.
 At the beginning of the 1891/1892 academic year, the gymnasium officially moved into the new premises, where it remains to this day.
 At the time, the school enrolled as many as 267 students.

 Soon after, within only a few years, two additional schools were established in the immediate vicinity—one on the right and one on the left side of the original building—forming an educational complex.
 The shared courtyard was organized into a playground, now known as Metalac, which would go on to play a notable role in Sarajevo's sporting history.